 Errors on Your ChexSystems Report

-Just as you may have credit report errors, so too can your ChexSystems report have mistakes.
-This could trigger your bank account application to be rejected, even if your past checking account management was good.
-You can obtain a copy of your ChexSystems report once a year or whenever your application for a bank account is denied.
-(Keep in mind, though, that applying for a bank account too many times will be a black mark against you.
+You can obtain a copy of your ChexSystems report once a year or whenever your application for a bank account is denied based on the report.
+(Keep in mind that applying for a bank account too many times counts as a black mark against you.
 If you get rejected, it’s probably a good idea to investigate your banking report vs just putting in more applications.)
+You’ll find details below on how to access your report.

 Bankruptcy

-If you have filed for bankruptcy, the bank will find out when it checks your background.
-Depending on the bank’s stipulations, they may decide that you are too much of credit risk to offer you a bank account.
-Your borrowing capacity will be significantly limited by bankruptcy, as will the number of financial institutions willing to provide you with financial services, such as a checking account.
+Typically, your borrowing capacity will be significantly limited by bankruptcy, as will the number of financial institutions willing to provide you with financial services, such as a checking account.

-Identity Can’t Be Verified
+Your Identity Can’t Be Verified

-An application for a bank account may be rejected simply because there are mistakes and/or the information entered does not match the documents you submitted.
+An application for a bank account may be rejected because there are mistakes on it and/or the information entered does not match the documents you submitted.
 For example, if you have recently moved, the verification source may not recognize your new address, or you might have answered security questions incorrectly when prompted by the verification system.

 Here are other reasons your identity might not be verified: